Remynors/AI/README.md

-# AI is the new Electricity
+ "AI is the new Electricity" Andrew Ng